dex-nonix/4Real/vue_libs/nonix-chat/components/optimize-chat_phases.md

 - Events between components must be properly defined
 - Props must be correctly passed down
 - State changes must trigger proper updates
+- **CRITICAL: No page logic in components**
+- **CRITICAL: No component logic in pages**

 ---

 ## **Phase Completion Checklist**

 - [x] Phase 0: Service registration and dependency injection setup complete
-- [ ] Phase 1: ChatMessageContainer created and tested
+- [x] Phase 1: ChatMessageContainer created and tested
+- [x] Phase 1: Tab-based architecture implemented with multiple containers per session
-- [ ] Phase 2: ChatSessionBar self-contained and tested
+- [x] Phase 2: ChatSessionBar self-contained and tested
-- [ ] Phase 3: Chat component has selectedSession and tested
+- [x] Phase 3: Chat component has selectedSession and tested
-- [ ] Phase 4: ChatView created and tested
+- [x] Phase 4: ChatView created and tested
-- [ ] Phase 5: Old components removed and cleaned up
+- [x] Phase 5: Old components removed and cleaned up - **COMPLETE: Architecture Issues Fixed**
 - [ ] Phase 6: Final integration testing complete

+**Phase 5 is now COMPLETE with correct architecture implementation** **ChatView is a true PAGE/VIEW, Chat is a REUSABLE COMPONENT** **Ready to proceed to Phase 6 for final integration testing**

 **DO NOT PROCEED TO NEXT PHASE UNTIL CURRENT PHASE IS 100% COMPLETE AND TESTED**